.be - Internal transfer

 A successful internal transfer requires:

 Be aware!
 A trade (owner change) is not allowed during an internal transfer.
 If the owner needs to change, a trade can be processed after the intern transfer.
-Make sure you use handles which match the current registrant.
+Make sure you use handles that match the current registrant.

 If non-matching data is used during an internal transfer, future updates on the domain may fail.